marufarafat/WooPackages/README.md

 ## 1. Overview

-The PHP License Enforcement Library:
+The PHP Entitlement Enforcement Library:

-- Validates licenses against a central license server
+- Validates entitlements against a central entitlement server
-- Uses a **license key** and **domain name** for validation
+- Uses an **entitlement key** and **domain name** for validation
-- Caches the license verification result internally
+- Caches the entitlement verification result internally
-- Revalidates licenses at a randomized interval (1–7 days)
+- Revalidates entitlements at a randomized interval (1–7 days)
-- Fully blocks the application when the license is invalid
+- Fully blocks the application when the entitlement is invalid
 - Displays clear, server-defined blocking messages
-- Supports forced license revalidation via webhook
+- Supports forced entitlement revalidation via webhook

 ---